pytorch/xla/docs/source/perf/spmd_basic.md

 `partition_spec` has the same rank as the input tensor.
 Each dimension describes how the corresponding input tensor dimension is sharded across the device mesh.
-In the above example tensor `t`'s fist dimension is being sharded over the `data` dimension and the second dimension is being sharded over the `model` dimension.
+In the above example, the first dimension of tensor `t` is sharded over the `data` dimension and the second dimension is sharded over the `model` dimension.

 User can also shard tensor that has a different rank from the mesh shape.